Court: Amazon customers can sue over lack of toxic warnings

 Mercury can harm pregnant women and their fetuses.
 The suit alleged that some of the products produced by third parties but sold on Amazon contained mercury levels that were thousands of times the U.S. federal legal limit.

+Amazon said in a statement Thursday that safety is a top priority and that the products in question have long since been removed.

+“We require that all products comply with applicable laws and regulations, and we have proactive measures in place to prevent suspicious or non-compliant products from being listed and we monitor the products sold in our stores for product safety concerns,” the statement said.

-Amazon didn’t immediately comment on the Supreme Court’s action, which allows the previous court ruling to be used as precedent in state courts.
+The Supreme Court’s action allows the previous court ruling to be used as precedent in state courts.

 However, California has such a large market share that any actions Amazon takes to comply with Proposition 65 could have a much wider impact on consumers, said Rachel Doughty, a plaintiff's attorney in the suit.